Async Rust, Part Three: IO

 Previously we did that inside a closure, and here we do it inside an async

-block, which works like an anonymous async
+block, which works like an anonymous async fn that takes no arguments.

 Hopefully that works, but we need to translate the client before we can test it.